It was already seven in the morning. The air outside the window felt fresh and calm - nothing like what was brewing inside the room.

 "Good," Aarav replied, lying down on his bed.
 "At least I'm consistent."

 Aveer stared at the chocolate for a long time before finally picking it up.
-He didn't eat it - just stared, as if it carried a memory he couldn't name
+He didn't eat it - just stared, as if it carried something he couldn't quite place.

 His fingers brushed over the familiar wrapper, tracing its edges.